LoopKit/loopdocs/docs/loop-3/add-cgm.md

 To change CGMs, delete your existing CGM and then add a new CGM.

-* For Dexcom G5/G6 and Share, access `Delete CGM` by tapping on the CGM Icon in the HUD or by tapping on Loop Settings and selecting CGM and scrolling down.
+* For Dexcom G5, G6, ONE or Share, access `Delete CGM` by tapping on the CGM Icon in the HUD or by tapping on Loop Settings and selecting CGM and scrolling down.

 * For Nightscout Remote CGM, the Nightscout URL is opened when tapping on the CGM icon in the HUD, while the credential sections with the `Delete CGM` row is shown when tapping on Loop Settings and selecting CGM.